Eleanor first started practicing yoga in the 1990s, and enjoyed the calmness and tranquility that the yoga brought to her everyday life!

-Mindfulness is the result – the fruit- of that practice.
-Like a fruit it comes naturally and spontaneously.
-If we try to impose ” positive emotions ” on our practice, we just end up pushing our reality further beneath the surface.
+Mindfulness is the result of the practice – the “fruit”.
+Like a fruit, it grows naturally and spontaneously.
+If we try to impose “positive emotions” on our practice, we just end up pushing our reality further beneath the surface.

 Instead, we train our mind to Being, in the moment.

 Meditation remains the core of Eleanor’s practice: the seated practice brings us into a stillness where we meet Life in all its teeming fullness, with the opportunity to integrate this way of being into our daily lives.

 Eleanor brings this Mindfulness into her physical yoga classes too, and this further helps train the mind to tune inwards… instead of being caught up by thoughts.

 Eleanor has also worked with Paul Lambillion, a teacher of subtle energy, and is indebted to him for his insights, and for opening doors into the subtler worlds of perception, especially chakras.